Nominate Your Coach

 - Q: When are nominations open?

-- Q: Do you have to be a high school athlete to nominate a coach?
+- Q: Do you have to be an athlete to nominate a coach?

 - Q: Does the nominee have to coach at the high school level?